solanum-tuberosums/djangazon/README2.md

 ## Usage
 Djangazon is Bangazon's e-commerce website powered by Python and Django.
-Djangazon gives its users the ability to buy and sell products.
+In order to use all of the Bangazon website's features, users must create an account by clicking the "Sign Up" button in the top left corner of the splash page.

 #### Registered users can:
 * Sell Products